 A large number of papyri called "Egyptian Medicine Papyri" tell many therapeutic recipes and how to install them, which reveals a civilization reached its peak.
 We will tell you about their history in medicine in our Egypt tours.

 Pictures of the cannabis plant from which hashish and banjo are extracted have been found in many manuscripts and inscriptions.
 They knew the difference between the male cannabis plant and the female one and preferred the female plant for its quality.
 However, there is very little evidence that the ancient Egyptians cultivated cannabis, Physical proof of the presence of cannabis in the composition of Egyptian medicinal drugs was available.
-With an impeccable degree of credibility: remnants of the cannabis plant were discovered inside the tomb of Akhenaten, which dates back to around 1350 BC, and remains of cannabis powder were found in the tomb of Pharaoh Ramesses II.
+With an impeccable degree of credibility: remnants of the cannabis plant were discovered inside the tomb of Akhenaten in Royal Wadi at Amarna one of the most interesting Eygpt classic tours, which dates back to around 1350 BC, and remains of cannabis powder were found in the tomb of Pharaoh Ramesses II the most famous tomb in the Valley of the Kings located in Luxor's west bank and one of the must-see attractions in Egypt day tours.
 Hashish was an essential element in the ancient Egyptian pharmaceutical arsenal until the end of the Pharaonic era.
 Treatment with it was applied by all possible means by putting it in the mouth, and anus, using it directly on the skin or eyes, or even by burning it and fumigating the house with it.

 In the ancient Pharaonic Epuer Papyrus, from more than 1550 BC, a therapeutic description of many plants, such as the use of the cannabis plant in treating infections and vomiting.